The Ultimate Herb Garden for Zone 6

 Related: Winterizing the Flower Farm Using No-Till Soil Building Techniques

-You may also opt to cover your herb garden with a plastic cover to keep some of your herbs producing through the winter.
-This will work for Thyme, Sage, and possibly Oregano.
+You may opt to cover your herb garden with a cold frame to keep some of your herbs producing through the winter.
+In Zone 6, this will work for Thyme, Sage, Oregano, and possibly Rosemary.
 Consider planting these three herbs together if you intend to extend their season through winter.

 Happy herb planting! peace, love, plant magic.